Gankra/thesis/thesis.md

-# Limitations of Ownership
+# 6. Limitations of Ownership

+TODO: this section needs to cleaned up and refactored

-We've seen several problems that ownership allows us to cleanly model several problems, preventing incorrect usage without runtime overhead.
+We've seen that ownership allows us to cleanly model several problems, preventing incorrect usage without runtime overhead.
 In particular, ownership is very good at preventing the use-after and view-invalidation classes of errors.
 This is because ownership's primary role is to prevent data from being accessed at inappropriate times.
-However ownership is unable to properly model the opposite problem: *requiring* data be accessed.
+However ownership is unable to properly model the opposite problem: *requiring* data be accessed, as is the case for leaks.

-Perhaps the most famous class of errors that this covers is *leaks*.
-Leaks occur when a program acquires resources but fails to release them when they're no longer needed.
-Memory leaks are the most infamous, but one also easily leak file descriptors, threads, connections, and more.
-Leaks are a particularly pernicious bug because they generally don't immediately affect the behaviour of a program.
-Leaks may be completely irrelevant, or even desirable, for short-lived programs.
-However leaks may cause long-lived programs to mysteriously crash at seemingly arbitrary times.

-Leaks aren't well-modeled by ownership because they occur when a program *doesn't* do something: freeing memory, closing a file, terminating a thread, and so on.
-Unfortunately, the nature of leaks makes them much harder to define, and therefore eliminate.
-Most would generally agree that completely forgetting about an address in memory without freeing it is a leak.
-However simply holding onto a value that will never again be used is arguably also a leak.
-In extreme cases, simply failing to throttle usage may be regarded as a leak.

-The classic leak is something that is fairly well-defined and approachable, but the more advanced kinds of leak are something we consider impractical to address, due to their reliance on arbitrary program semantics.

-The ability to just drop a value on the ground and forget about it is an explicit feature of affine types, which say values can be used *at most* once.
+Leaks aren't well-modeled by ownership because Rust is based on *affine* semantics, which allow us to forget about values at any time.
 In order to encode that a value must be properly consumed, we need to be able to express that a value must be used *exactly* once.
 Types with this property are said to be *linear*.